I Love Walking In France

 Originally founded by monks in the eighth century around the abbey church of Saint-Pierre, Collonges-la-Rouge is, I think, the highlight of this walk.
 With its distinctive red-brick cottages and fairy-tale turrets, this gorgeous village was the very first ‘most beautiful village in France’, an association formed in 1981 by then mayor Charles Ceyrac who dreamed of bringing visitors, and economic prosperity, back to the small, picturesque villages scattered throughout France.

-Take a look around Collonges-la-Rouge, find a comprehensive list of accommodation and discover more of the history of the most beautiful villages in France.
+Take a look around Collonges-la-Rouge, find a comprehensive list of accommodation and transport options and discover more of the history of the most beautiful villages in France.

 The hilltop village of Curemonte